Rounak-Paul/vklite/docs/docs/01/Vulkan_SDK.md

 ![Alt text](./vkcube.png "Optional title text")

 This verification step is more significant than it might initially appear.
 Vulkan's explicit design means that many configuration issues that would be silently handled by higher-level APIs will instead result in clear failures.
-A working `vkcube` demonstrates that the complex chain of SDK components, system drivers, and hardware capabilities is properly aligned — a necessary foundation for more sophisticated development work.
+A working `vkcube` demonstrates that the complex chain of SDK components, system drivers, and hardware capabilities are properly aligned — a necessary foundation for more sophisticated development work.

 **Next** [Project Setup]()